MOT: the complete guide

 Remember, your vehicle is legally required to meet the minimum standards of road-worthiness at all times.
 If it doesn’t, you can be fined up to £2,500, be banned from driving and also incur three penalty points on your licence.

-What happens if you want to appeal?
+What happens if you want to appeal your MOT?

 As we mentioned above, you can appeal an MOT test failure and you can also complain to the Driver and Vehicle Standards Agency (DVSA).
+There is a complaints procedure detailed here.

 If you want to, you can take your own action against an MOT test centre through trading standards, legal proceedings or through reporting the centre to the police.
 It’s worth noting, of course, that the DVSA won’t help you take action against the centre.